 When days like those come along, I really have to make a choice.
-Do I beat myself up for every single thing that I didn’t do perfectly, every choice I made that turned out wrong, wallow in regret for words I’ve spoken in a pressure-packed moment, wallow in guilt over a parenting choice I made, or do I make a decision to remind myself that we’re all learning, here.
+Do I beat myself up for every single thing that I didn’t do perfectly, every choice I made that turned out wrong, wallow in regret for words I’ve spoken in a pressure-packed moment, drown in guilt over a parenting choice I made, or do I make a decision to remind myself that we’re all learning, here.
 I’m pretty sure I know which I would have chosen not so long ago.

 It’s the struggle that we all face; talking with my girlfriends, it’s often the same story.
 Something goes wrong, maybe one or two things…and maybe we decide that we’ve made too many mistakes, are a complete failure in that area, and just haven’t got it all together like we should, so we tell ourselves we’re not doing enough… No, we’re not good enough.
 And maybe we shrink back because we believe we don’t have what it takes.

 To be a parent.
+A friend.
+A partner.

 Our work isn’t good enough, our bodies aren’t good enough, our homes aren’t beautiful enough, we’re not giving enough… you get the picture.